lord-saumagen/TS/README.md

 ##Version

-This is Version 1.0.1 of the TypeScript module collection.
-This version is productions stable and compiles  against the TypeScript compiler in version 1.3.0.0.
+This is Version 1.0.2 of the TypeScript module collection.
+The 'Linq' module is considered production stable.
+The other modules are considered stable as far as they pass their unit tests.
+All code in this version compiles  against the TypeScript compiler in version 1.3.0.0.

 ##License